calref/cboe/src/doxy/mainpage.md

 * `max` - Specifies the maximum value of the slider.
 This attribute is required.
 * `page-size` - Specifies how much the slider should scroll when clicking between the thumb and the arrow button.
 Defaults to 10.
+* `link` - If present, the control with this ID will have its text set to the slider's value whenever it changes.
+It works best if the referenced control appears before the slider control in the definition.

 The `<stack>` tag
 -----------------